The Aftermath of the Parkland Shooting: How can Cherry Hill take action?

 “I’m a father, I’m a husband, I’m a school principal, I’m a human being.
 What initially runs through your mind is the pure terror the people must have felt that were there, and then immediately I think of their families.
 As a principal I think of you guys as my [children]… and it’s impossible to divorce the roles, and as an adult you don’t want any harm to come to any [students] ever,” said Perry.

 Soon after tragedy strikes it becomes time to discuss plans for the next day.
 Guidance counselors must be prepared for the connections made between students at East and students at Marjory Stoneman Douglas High School.
-Communication with the administration at Cherry Hill West is also carried out to make sure both schools are on the same page regarding procedure.
+Communication with the administration at Cherry Hill West is also carried out to make sure both schools are on the same page regarding procedure, Perry said.

 Additionally, a moment of silence, or lack thereof was discussed among school officials in the aftermath of the attack.
 Due to the community’s reaction to the lack of a moment of silence on 9/11, Perry discussed different options with the administration at Cherry Hill West to see how both schools would deal with the immediate situation.
 Perry said they came to a consensus that a moment of silence may “upset more people if we do it, or anger people if we don’t.”
 Both high schools decided to work through this by utilizing all of the student-run groups to spread awareness and support.